amckinney/terraform-provider-vellum/CONTRIBUTING.md

 #### 2. Refactor the methods

-Now we can actually refactor the implementation so that we support reading both the ID and name properties.
+Now we can actually refactor the top-level implementation defined in `internal/terraform/datasource/document_index.go`, so that we support reading both the ID and name properties.
 To do so, we'll need to make these properties _optional_, then interact with both properties before we call Vellum's `client.DocumentIndexes.Retrieve` endpoint.

 We could re-implement the entire method from scratch, or use the base implementation as much as we can to reduce code duplication.
 Both approaches are shown below: